 When no one can see, it’s like everyone can see (the way advantage and disadvantage cancel out — it’s confusing, read my article on Darkness).

 Other melee attacks.
-We mentioned a few things that aren’t considered attacks, but we should also clarify some things that are
+We mentioned a few things that aren’t considered attacks, but I should also clarify some things that are

 All of these are subject to Mirror Image’s effects, as they’re all attacks directed at the caster.

 A creature still has to make a normal attack roll if it succeeds in attacking the caster.
 Even if the creature isn’t fooled by the duplicates and successfully targets the caster, there’s no guarantee that the attack will land.
 The attacker still has to make a normal attack roll and follow whatever rules apply to the spell/special attack they’re using.